ENERGY SAVING TIPS

 CUTTING ENERGY CONSUMPTION and FUEL COSTS THROUGH HOME WEATHERIZATION!

-This list was compiled by the Sustainable Energy Resource Group in VT and the "Button Up NH" program from the Univeristy of NH.
+This list was compiled by the Sustainable Energy Resource Group in VT and the "Button Up NH" program from the Univerisity of NH.
 It is important to also stress the need for adequate ventilation when tightening up homes to maintain healthy air quality.

 Do-it-yourself energy saving measures and tips: